Chart Color Schemes

 Residential development activity is lower than average in Wamberal according to AreaSearch's national comparison of local real estate markets

 AreaSearch analysis of ABS building approval numbers shows Wamberal averaged around 14 new dwelling approvals annually over the past five financial years, totalling an estimated 72 homes.
 As of FY-26, 8 approvals have been recorded.
-On average, each dwelling built between FY-21 and FY-25 gained 2.4 new residents per year.
-New homes are being constructed at an average expected cost of $741,000, indicating a focus on the premium market with high-end developments.
+On average, each dwelling built between FY-21 and FY-25 resulted in 2.4 new residents per year.
+New homes are being constructed at an average value of $741,000, indicating focus on the premium market with high-end developments.

 Frequently Asked Questions - Development